 Emotions cause craving, temptation; just as the serpent in the Garden of Eden tempts Eve into eating the fruit from the Tree of Knowledge of Good and Evil.

 Craving causes suffering.

 One of the cornerstones of Buddhism is to overcome attachment.
 In doing so, you abandon desires towards material possessions and are able to control your emotions and bring peace to your mind.

 In his book, Introduction To Buddhism, Geshe Kelsang Gyatso explains that Shakyamuni means the “Able One” of Shakya – the province which his father ruled.

 The symbolism in the birth of Buddha teaches us that we all have the potential to become enlightened.
 Furthermore, we are all able.

-When the baby Buddha declares “I alone am the world-honoured one,” Siddhartha is expressing the Buddha nature that is inherent in each of us.
+When the baby Buddha declares “I alone am the world-honoured one,” Siddhartha is expressing the Buddha-nature that is inherent in each of us.
 The Absolute.
 Energy.
 And Buddhism also declares we are connected.

 We are connected by the same energy.
 We are unique because we transmute energy differently.
-The seven steps taken by the baby Buddha represent the seven chakras and the seven stages of alchemical transmutation.
+The seven steps taken by the new-born Buddha represent the seven chakras and the seven stages of alchemical transmutation.
 This how we transform energy as explained by the hermetic alchemists of the middle-ages.

 So is the birth of Buddha Gautama actually historical fact, or a symbolic analogy of a Buddhist creation story – one that explains the True potential of mankind?